 Animators, we aim to make your life easier.
-The approach taken with designing rigs.
+The approach is taken with designing rigs.

-It should run properly and smoothly with no problems or glitches, it should take us from one point to another in the quickest and easiest way, it should be highly responsive, comfortable to sit in and intuitively easy to handle, it’ll be nice if it had some extra features that’ll make us smile when we drive it and make our life easier and it should look nice.
+It should run properly and smoothly with no problems or glitches; it should take us most quickly and easily from one point to another.
+It should be highly responsive, comfortable to sit in, and intuitively easy to handle.
+It’ll be nice if it had some extra features that’ll make us smile when we drive it and make our life easier, and it should look nice.

-It’s not surprising that the car manufacturers invest a lot of their resources and ingenuity on making our cars be just like that.
-Appealing, lightweight and easy to use.
+It’s not surprising that the car manufacturers invest a lot of their resources and ingenuity in making our cars be just like that.
+Appealing, lightweight, and easy to use.

 key elements of a rig

-So now that we bought our new car and we’re heading to our studio enjoying the air conditioning and the music that comes out of our new stereo system, we arrive at the studio and in front of the computer we found ourselves wanting the same key elements to exist in the animation rigs that operate the characters so they won’t slow down our workflow, after all, we have deadlines to meet.
-From what I’ve experienced they mostly do not have them.
+Now that we bought our new car and we’re heading to our studio enjoying the air conditioning and the music that comes out of our new stereo system, we arrive at the studio.
+In front of the computer, we found ourselves wanting the same key elements to exist in the animation rigs that operate the characters to slow down our workflow.
+After all, we have deadlines to meet.
+From what I’ve experienced, they mostly do not have them.

 This is something I’ve encountered almost since the first day of my career in 3D animation, The battle for optimization.

-If you’re an animator who are not working on a mega feature animation production where you have more than enough time scheduled to get pampered on your shots, then you’re probably working on a low to mid budget type of production.
+If you’re an animator who is not working on a mega feature animation production where you have more than enough time scheduled to get pampered on your shots, then you’re probably working on a low to a mid-budget type of production.

-Not that I’m saying that mega productions will not make you work extremely hard but in smaller productions, oh boy, the deadlines are tight and your outcome should meet the standards of the client which are often not in sync with the time frame you’ve been given.
+Not that I’m saying that mega productions will not make you work extremely hard, but in smaller productions, oh boy, the deadlines are tight, and your outcome should meet the client’s standards, which are often not in sync with the time frame you’ve been given.

 A rig that does not function properly will make your life miserable.

-Sometimes it will put an entire sequence on hold and will make you and your team go on a bumpy ride, to say the least, reshuffling and reorganizing stuff in order to meet the deadline.
+Sometimes it will put an entire sequence on hold and will make you and your team go on a bumpy ride, to say the least, reshuffling and reorganizing staff to meet the deadline.

-This type of things happens a lot in the animation TV series industry where you need to maximize results in minimum time and investment.
+This happens a lot in the animation TV series industry, where you need to maximize results in minimum time and investment.

-For that, let me go back to the car reference, not that I’m a big car expert, but I’ve learned one or two things about it and I like referencing stuff from other forms of craft because I think there are many principles that are similar and can be observed and applied in whatever it is you do.
+For that, let me go back to the car reference, not that I’m a big car expert, but I’ve learned one or two things about it.
+I like referencing stuff from other forms of the craft because I think many principles are similar and can be observed and applied in whatever you do.

-In an attempt to swiftly examine the way a car is built, we can easily find that it is mainly designed to serve the driver.
-Besides the obvious of having a box on four wheels that goes, every element built in it is specifically designed and put there to meet the standards of the driver, Whether he is aware of them or not.
+To swiftly examine the way a car is built, we can easily find that it is mainly designed to serve the driver.
+Besides the obvious of having a box on four wheels that goes, every element built-in is specifically designed d and put there to meet the driver’s standards, Whether he is aware of them or not.

-The same approach, I believe, should be applied on an animation rig.
-And this is what we’re trying to accomplish every time we go on to build the next rig, out of the mindset of being a service to animators.
+The same approach, I believe, should be applied to an animation rig.
+And this is what we’re trying to accomplish every time we build the next rig, out of the mindset of being a service to animators.

 Being an animator myself and working closely with other animators in a TV series production, I’ve learned a lot about what will put a big smile on our faces when we work a rig, especially in this kind of an intensive environment.

-We want you to have fun animating with our rigs as much as you have fun driving your cars, well, when you tour the countryside not stuck in traffic obviously.
-That is our goal and we will continue to grow and develop in that direction.
+We want you to have fun animating with our rigs as much as you have fun driving your cars, well, when you tour the countryside, you are not obviously stuck in traffic.
+That is our goal, and we will continue to grow and develop in that direction.

 If this makes any sense to you, then please know that it makes me happy because I’m known to be talking a lot of nonsense. 😉